UoB-HPC/ipu-hpc-cookbook/using-remote-buffers/README.md

 # RemoteBuffers

 The IPU has an extraordinary amount of the chip's transistors devoted to on-chip SRAM memory: much more than any other chip of its size.
 For example, each of the 1216 cores on a MK-1 IPU has a local 256KiB on-chip memory.
+In case of MK-2 there are 1472 cores, each with 624KiB on-chip SRAM memory.
 We can think of the performance of this memory as equivalent to caches in a CPU, or shared memory on a GPU.
 So it's blazingly fast, and we want to be using it as much as possible.